A note to #FOSS funders

 “I think that’s a complicated way of saying you can’t afford to go?”

-No, it’s not, it’s a social critique, and a common one from those of us who have spent decades building grassroots tech infrastructures and activist media, unpaid or underpaid, mostly ignored.
-It’s about asking: Who is the #openweb for, really?
+No, it’s not, it’s a social critique, and a common one from those of us who have spent decades building the very grassroots tech infrastructures and media, unpaid or underpaid, mostly ignored.
+So now its #mainstreaming it’s about asking: Who do you think the #openweb is for, really?

-Why this matters, when we raise issues like this, we’re not “being reply guys.”
+So, why does this matter, when we raise issues like this, we’re not “being reply guys.”
 We’re making a point about the structural divides that are silencing and marginalising the very voices we need most in these spaces, the people actually building and defending the #openweb on the ground.
 You can’t build democratic tech by replicating elitist spaces and calling them “inclusive” just because the code is on GitHub.
 The pushback:

 “You can’t live outside the mainstream, throw rocks at it, and complain when it doesn’t accommodate you.”